-Hayley & James’ New York City elopement wedding was pretty special, it was such a pleasure capturing their day as their New York wedding videographer.
-Wedding preparations were held at Hotel Le Meridien on 57th Street, from the 28th floor the views completely blew me away when I walked in.
+Hayley & James’ New York City wedding elopement was incredibly special and was a pleasure to capture as their wedding videographer in New York.
+Wedding preparations were held at Hotel Le Meridien on 57th Street, on the 28th floor with stunning views that completely blew me away when I walked in.
 You could see Central Park in all its glory, surrounded by the urban jungle of Manhattan.
 Though the weather was grey, it certainly didn’t dampen the wedding spirit as the mist and rain inadvertently added that alluring mystical element to the atmosphere.
-It was a picture-perfect setting for their new york wedding.
+It was a picture-perfect setting for their destination wedding.

 We then headed over to the renowned New York hotel, The Plaza on 5th Avenue for champagne and afternoon tea.
-The Plaza exudes confidence, history and timeless elegance; an eternally classic hotel in a historic Beaux-Arts building.
+This luxurious hotel exudes confidence, history, and timeless elegance; an eternally classic hotel in a historic Beaux-Arts building.
 From the moment you cross the threshold, you are instantly transported to what feels like a film set as you are inherently urged to recall at least one moment from a famous film flick.
 It was a truly magical setting for their reception celebrations, and some momentous wedding shots.

-After this, we all jumped into some taxi’s and headed over to The Rockefeller Center.
-Unfortunately because of the rain and mist the views were limited, however, we made the best of the situation as I took some incredible wedding portrait shots inside the centre itself.
-One particular spot was a wall and ceiling of LED lights, which made for a really creative backdrop as Hayley and James had a moment together.
+Despite the rain and misty views, we made the best of the situation as I took some incredible wedding portrait shots inside the centre itself.
+One particular spot was a wall and ceiling made up of LED lights, which made the ideal cinematic and creative backdrop for Hayley and James as they shared a beautiful moment together.

 For the evening celebrations, we travelled by bus with the entire party on board to Gallow Green located at the majestic McKittrick Hotel on 27th Street – a rustic Oasis style rooftop restaurant in New York, Chelsea.
-Hayley and James’ had booked an area with a fire pit and old train carriage with absolutely stunning evening views of a misty atmospheric cityscape.
-Pizza and drinks were served and speeches followed, ending the evening and topping off a truly perfect day.
+Hayley and James’ had booked an area with a fire pit and old train carriage with stunning evening views of a misty atmospheric cityscape.
+Pizza and drinks were served, and speeches followed making it the perfect ending to a perfectly magical day.

 are you planning a wedding in new york?